ashwathps/JsonEntitySearch/README.md

 Data load performance is limited by the system memory and LRU cache purges entities that are not used for a long time.

+Due to the commandline nature of the application, its hard to define number of users.
+An API gateway/ SaaS like software has more scope to define and design a high performance API with load balancing, high availability and throughput with globally distributed caches.